sourcegraph/about/handbook/ceo/edu/index.md

 - What specific problems and pains (within Big Code) do we address?
 - What is the business value of addressing these pains?

+NOTE: This section describes the value prop of Sourcegraph in a way that's similar to the popular "Value Drivers" framework.
+I (@sqs) don't have a lot of experience with it, and I just used it as advisory.
+I don't mean to force us to use that framework if we don't want to, and I may have misunderstood parts of it.

 ### Boost dev productivity

 With Big Code, everything your devs do takes longer and longer.
 They lose flow more often and get frustrated.
 No matter how fast your builds are, how good your deployment system is, etc., if there's a lot of code and complexity, developers will struggle to understand the code and their productivity will suffer.